Course description

 * We are the only Scottish institution to offer a six-year MBChB programme, which includes a full year of research-based study in Year 3.

-* You will receive clinical training throughout your studies, preparing you to become a competent, ethical and reflective doctor.
-Training comprises of clinical placements in the city’s teaching hospitals and other regional sites mainly across the south of Scotland, in general practices in south-east Scotland, and in our state-of-the-art clinical skills and simulation suites.
+* You will receive clinical training throughout your studies.
+This comprises placements in the city’s teaching hospitals and other regional sites mainly across the south of Scotland, in general practices in south-east Scotland, and in our state-of-the-art clinical skills and simulation suites.

 * Edinburgh Medical School has been leading medical education, training and research for more than 300 years.
-Pioneers including the creator of anaesthesia, James Young Simpson, and Joseph Lister, discoverer of antiseptic, studied here.
+Pioneers studied here, including the creator of anaesthesia, James Young Simpson, and Joseph Lister, who discovered antiseptic.

 * In recent years, we have led major medical innovations in: